twhiteaker/CFGeom/README.md

 Current practice has been to assign a nominal point (centroid or some other location) or just use an ID and forgo spatial information within a NetCDF-CF file.
 In order to satisfy a number of environmental modeling use cases, a way to encode a geometry (multi-point, line, polygon, multiLine, or multiPolygon) that is the static spatial element for which one or more timeseries can be associated.

-The current n-d `cell_bounds` mechanism is limited in that every cell must have the same number of verticies.
-In order to support geometries more generally an additional type of `cell_bounds` are needed.
+The current n-d `bounds` mechanism is limited in that every cell must have the same number of verticies.
+In order to support geometries more generally an additional type of `bounds` are needed.
 Typically, these geometries will each have drastically different numbers of nodes and may have multiple parts and/or holes.
-This requirement is not supported by the existing n-d `cell_bounds` but conceptually, a geometry can be associated with a cell the same as an n-d geometry, albeit with some additional metadata and data.
+This requirement is not supported by the existing n-d `bounds` but conceptually, a geometry can be associated with a cell the same as an n-d geometry, albeit with some additional metadata and data.

 ## How does what we are proposing work with / build on the current specification?
 In this proposal, we intend to provide an encoding to define collections of geometries (point, line, polygon, multiLine, or multiPolygon).
-It is specified as a new type of `cell_bounds` that can be attached to any spatial coordinate variable allowing description of a geometry representation of a cell or entity.
+It is specified as a new type of `bounds` that can be attached to any spatial coordinate variable allowing description of a geometry representation of a cell or entity.
 This will interface cleanly with the information encoded in Discrete Sampling Geometries, enabling DSGs and Geometries to be used in tandem to describe relevant datasets.
-Because this proposal builds on the concept of `cell_bounds`, it is also applicable to other use cases where normal n-d `cell_bounds` are not sufficient.
+Because this proposal builds on the concept of `bounds`, it is also applicable to other use cases where normal n-d `bounds` are not sufficient.

 ---